ibm-cloud-docs/containers/cs_troubleshoot_storage.md

 If you entered the correct information on the {{site.data.keyword.cloud_notm}} catalog page, verify that your cluster is correctly set up for Portworx.
 {: shortdesc}

-<roks311-vpc>1.
-Verify that you selected a classic {{site.data.keyword.containerlong_notm}} cluster.
-VPC on Classic clusters are not supported in Portworx.</roks311-vpc>
+1. Verify that you selected a classic {{site.data.keyword.containerlong_notm}} cluster.
+VPC on Classic clusters are not supported in Portworx.
 2. Verify that the cluster that you want to use meets the [minimum hardware requirements for Portworx ![External link icon](../icons/launch-glyph.svg "External link icon")](https://docs.portworx.com/start-here-installation/).
 3. If you want to use a virtual machine cluster, make sure that you [added raw, unformatted, and unmounted block storage](/docs/containers?topic=containers-portworx#create_block_storage) to your cluster so that Portworx can include the disks into the Portworx storage layer.
 4. Verify that your cluster is set up with public network connectivity.
 For more information, see [Understanding network basics of classic clusters](/docs/containers?topic=containers-plan_clusters#plan_basics).